Xunnamius/hashnav/Docs/Documentation.md

 * Due to the way objects work, only one `wildcard` may appear per trigger.
 To include more than one would cause [registerObserver()](#PMI-registerObserver "Jump to it!") to behave in an `undefined` manner.
 * `wildcards` do **not** have to appear alone (ex. `params:{ '*':false, someparam1:1, somepara2:2 }` is logically and syntactically correct).
 * All trigger objects are optimized when created.
 Check out the demo page's "Trigger Demystifier" for an in-depth look at how this is done.
-* Trigger functions are automatically supplied with an "event" object that matches the sructure of [getStoredHashData()](#PMI-getStoredHashData "Jump to it!").
+* Trigger functions are automatically supplied with an "event" object that matches the structure of [getStoredHashData()](#PMI-getStoredHashData "Jump to it!").

 Congratulations, you're now a trigger master!